gitops-examples/simple-app-example/README.md

 2. Self-Healing.
 Delete the client application in the OpenShift Console, note that Argo immediately recreates it

-3. In git increase the replica count for either the client or server application in kustomization.yaml
+3. In kustomization.yaml increase the replica count for either the client or server application in kustomization.yaml, push to git and refresh the app in Argo CD (or wait for 3 minute polling to kick-in).
+Show how the replica count has increased in the application

-4.
+4. In kustomization.yaml show how to increase resources by removing the comments around the patch and pushing it to git.
+Again refresh the app in Argo CD and in the OpenShift Console note how the pod was recreated with the new higher limit